top of page

 B: I believe the scullery was mentioned

-T and S race for the door - trip over an ancient Persian rug and begin to tear at each other's gold chains - gifts from B
+T and S race for the door - trip over Savage the bulldog and begin to tear at each other's gold chains - gifts from B

-CSM: I can not tolerate the naked violence of this place a moment more (takes off monk's attire)
+CSM: I can not tolerate the naked violence of this place a moment more! (removes monk's attire)

 SBD: Naked? - sorry I was lost in The Racing Post - naked what?

-B: False alarm my dear Scrope - the help are - quite understandably - vying yet again for my attention - my great-uncle, you know, elevated his housekeeper to mistress of the house
+B: False alarm my dear Scrope - the help are - quite understandably - vying yet again for my attention - my great-uncle, you know, promoted his housekeeper to Mistress of the House, indeed for Lady Betty, 'twas quite the elevation

 T and S stop fighting